Irma Hotel

 DESCRIPTION

 “Just the sweetest hotel that ever was.”
-(William F. “Buffalo Bill” Cody)
+(William F.”Buffalo Bill” Cody)

-I agree with Buffalo Bill!
-Tom and I visited the two story, historic Irma Hotel and felt that we had stepped back in time to an elegance that appealed to the rich and everyday folk as well.
-It has a large sculptured buffalo head attached to the outside 2nd floor central corner, where the hotel turns east along Sheridan Ave.
-Buffalo Bill’s private suite and verandah are just to the right of it.
+It has a large sculptured buffalo head attached to the outside 2nd floor central corner, where the hotel turns east along Sheridan Avenue.
+Buffalo Bill’s private suite and veranda are just to the right of it.
 Below the buffalo head is the hotel’s name, THE IRMA HOTEL.

-Recently, the current owners remodeled twenty-two of these rooms, taking down some walls to enlarge the space, adding private bathrooms and thus making them into suites, with Victorian furniture and decor.
+Recently, the current owners remodeled twenty-two of these rooms, taking down some walls to enlarge the space, and adding private bathrooms and thus making them into suites, with Victorian furniture and decor.
 Each room is named for a historic character from Buffalo Bill’s time, including Buffalo Bill himself.
 His name is still on his old, historic suite.

-What is now the glorious dining room, that sits facing Sheridan Ave., was where the spacious saloon and billiard room were located when The Irma Hotel opened its doors.
+What is now the glorious dining room, facing Sheridan Ave., was where the spacious saloon and billiard room were located when The Irma Hotel opened its doors.
 The beautiful, French-made cherrywood bar and backbar gifted to Buffalo Bill by Queen Victoria still stands in its place of honor, behind the dining room counter.

-Buffalo Bill would approve of the extras that are offered to guests and the public.
+Buffalo Bill would approve of the extras that are offered today to guests and the public.
 The old dining room is used for parties and events, and there is a gift shop as well just off the side hall across from the old dining room.

 For the price of tickets, there are various tours that can be taken, as well as the nightly gun battle between warring cowboys on the hotel’s side street.
 No one is ever hurt because of the defective bullets bought at Walgreens and Walmart, according to the cowboys participating in the street gun battle.
-A cowboy on one side wonders, “I can’t hit anything!
-Where did you buy the bullets?”
-The cowboy, full of regret, who was responsible to buy bullets says, “I bought them at Walgreens.”
-The same thing happens on their foe’s side of the gun battle.

 Community events, like the Mother’s Day horse auction have been held in the street in front of The Irma Hotel.
 Buffalo Bill would enjoy that as well.